Get

 Summary

-Cats probably like beards because they resemble fur, making the human face look more like theirs.
+Cats probably like beards because they resemble fur and may smell of food.
 If they groom your beard by licking or biting it, they are likely trying to show affection.
 Snuggling up to your beard is also likely a sign of love.
-However, if they are attacking it, it could indicate that they don’t like it, possibly because it changes your appearance or frightens them, especially if it’s getting long.
 If you have always had a beard and now your cat is acting strangely about it, it might be a good idea to take them to the vet to rule out an underlying health condition.
+Think twice before letting your cat lick your face, as it may put you at health risk, especially in the case of immunosuppressed individuals and seniors.

 Featured Image Credit: I Wei Huang, Shutterstock